How Do Pro-Life Latinas Feel About Abortion? It's Complicated

 During the past special election in the state, Oswalt didn’t support Republican candidate Roy Moore, who while anti-choice, also stood credibly accused of child molestation and sexual assault.
 But the 23-year-old, who identifies as Catholic, couldn’t bring herself to vote for Democrat Doug Jones either.

-Jones’ pro-choice stance — even though he supported Alabama's current laws, which ban most late-term abortion procedures — was a dealbreaker for her.
+Jones’ pro-choice stance — even if though supported Alabama's current laws, which ban most late-term abortion procedures — was a dealbreaker for her.
 She ended up writing in a candidate.

 “He was otherwise pretty agreeable, willing to find bipartisan solutions to issues,” she said about Jones.
 “But he had an extreme pro-choice stance on abortion and I couldn’t compromise with that.”